Jorginho (footballer, born 1985): Career

-Jorginho was born in Bahia where he started his career at the age of 13 playing at the youth level for Bahia (Div 1 Brazilian team) from 1998 to 2003.
+Jorginho was born in Bahia, where he started his career at the age of 13 playing at the youth level for Bahia (Div 1 Brazilian team) from 1998 to 2003.

-In 2004, Jorginho was transferred to the Japanese market to play at the biggest league of the country the J1 League.
-In Japan, he built a spectacular career joining big teams such as Nagoya Grampus Eight and Sanfrecce Hiroshima both Japanese Div 1 teams.
+In 2004, Jorginho was transferred to the Japanese market to play in the biggest league of the country the J1 League.
+In Japan, he built a spectacular career, joining big teams such as Nagoya Grampus Eight and Sanfrecce Hiroshima both Japanese Div 1 teams.
 Jorginho also played for Tokushima Vortis and FC GIFU during his stay in Japan.

-In 2008 Jorginho comes back to his original country to play the Brazilian Div 1 State Championships for teams such as Mixto Esporte Clube, EC Bahia and EC Aguia Negra where he’d keep his performance of 0.5 goals per game.
+In 2008 Jorginho comes back to his original country to play the Brazilian Div.
+1 State Championships for teams such as Mixto Esporte Clube, EC Bahia, and EC Aguia Negra where he’d keep his performance of 0.5 goals per game.
 In 2009, Jorginho goes abroad once more to confirm his football.
 He joined Al-Mabarrah, Lebanese Premier League team that disputes important competitions such as FA Cup and Arab Champions League.

 Jorginho’s also played for Qormi FC Premier League team that competes in the Maltese Premier League.

 In 2012, he signed to Kecskeméti TE.